hapax/hapax.github.io/assets/form.md

 Although it is indivisible in the sense of representation theory, this is a highly organised and multifaceted object.
-When philosophers of science eagerly assent to believe in whatever the particle physicists tell them, particularly when it can be tested with unparalleled precision at a facility like the LHC, I don't think they realise what they signed up for.
+When philosophers of science eagerly assent to believe whatever the particle physicists tell them, particularly when it can be tested with unparalleled precision at the LHC, I don't think they realise what they signed up for.

 #### References and acknowledgments